TGraphDB/gephi-demo/modules/TGraphDB/README.md

 Then check the `install` checkbox and press `Install` button.
 This plugin is not signed, install it at your risk.

 # TGraph Database Installation
-This plugin is packed with TGraph kernel (the database management system program) in.
-To get the data to play with, you have two options: to download an exist database from web, or build the database yourself from raw data.
+This plugin is packed with TGraphDB kernel (the database management system program) in.
+To get the data to play with, you have two choices: to download an exist database from web, or build the database yourself from raw data.
 The former choice is quick and easy but only contains temporal data of 5 hours, while the later one provide you more choice.

 ### Download an exist DB (Recommend)
-Download a tiny, out-of-the-box TGraph database which contains Beijing road network and traffic data from 2010-11-04 00:00 to 13:00 (about 50MB) from [here](http://amitabha.water-crystal.org/TGraphDemo/TGraphDemoDB201909.zip) (md5 checksum:`580a82cd84217586dafb50d56538b8a8`)
+Download a tiny, out-of-the-box TGraph database which contains Beijing road network and traffic data from 2010-11-04 00:00 to 13:00 (about 50MB) from

 ### Build DB from raw data
 > 1. Build database from raw data requires extra 1~3GB memory in your computer.
 > 2. You must install this plugin to Gephi to use this feature.

-#### download raw data
+download raw data and **EXTRACT** all compressed data
 - Beijing network topology, [Topo.csv.gz](http://amitabha.water-crystal.org/TGraphDemo/Topo.csv.gz) (md5:`587284f28e49143884f6253d7e1ec793`)
 - Traffic data(at lease one, but more if you like) at:
     - [20101104.tar.gz](http://amitabha.water-crystal.org/TGraphDemo/20101104.tar.gz) (md5:`fbf555adb8fbc018c73016f31baed086`)